How to Find an Editor in 4 Practical Steps

 If you have a particular connection to your story, e.g. you’re a lawyer writing a courtroom thriller, that’s something you should bring up.
 If nothing biographical makes you stand out, emphasize your love for the genre; explain, for instance, that as a lifelong fantasy reader, you realized that there’s a gap in the market your project would fill.
 Keep this introduction concise, enthusiastic, and informative; the goal is to offer a first taste that will get an editor excited about your book.

-4. Negotiate terms with your preferred candidate
+4. Negotiate terms and rates with your book editor

 Once you’ve heard back from everyone, it’s time to finally narrow it down to that perfect match.
 Here are a few more factors you should weigh: